jordanhe2/Yob-Hosting/docs/references/storage_and_loading_reference.md

 ---
 ## What is a Yob Graph?
 Yob recognizes a graph as an image on the current Google Doc with a shareable link to a valid Yob graph file in someone's Google Drive attached to it.

+!!! info "Yob Graphs Are Shareable By Link"
+    In order to make sharing graphs as easy as possible, when a graph is saved to Google Drive, we allow _anyone with the shareable link_ to view the graph content.
+However, if your Google account is managed by a domain (e.g., a school or work account), then _only users within that domain_ can view the graph content.

 Let's go over a few examples of valid and invalid graphs.
 The image below **is** indeed a Yob graph.
 It is an image and it contains the shareable link to a valid Yob graph file.

 <div class="centered"><img src="../../img/graph_storage_and_loading/graph_good.png"/></div>